-Board reviews of the design and construction of major facilities and projects are resource intensive and time consuming.
-As such, the Board's review efforts are generally subject to prioritization.
-The Board prioritizes its review efforts in this area based on an informal rating of three characteristics: Risk (assessment of both safety risk and programmatic risk for the facility), Complexity (relative assessment of the difficulty in successfully implementing the design), and Significance (overall importance of the facility to the mission of the complex).
+The Board's reviews of the design and construction of major facilities and projects are resource-intensive and time-consuming.
+Therefore, the Board's review efforts are generally subject to prioritization.
+The Board prioritizes its review efforts based on an informal rating of three characteristics: risk (assessment of both safety and programmatic risks for the facility), complexity (assessment of the relative difficulty of successfully implementing the design), and significance (overall importance of the facility to the mission of the complex).